BIOGRAPHY

 In 2023 MAGDALENA FUCHSBERGER made her directing debut at the Vienna State Opera.
 Her production of Poulenc’s “Le Dialogues des Carmelites” was a huge success, also in the revival in the season 2023/24.

-Future productions bring her to the Aalto Theatre in Essen for a production DIE ZAUBERFLÖTE, to the Würzburg Theatre for FALSTAFF, to the Chemnitz Opera House for LA BOHEME and to the Munich State Theatre am Gärtnerplatz for ALCINA.
+Future productions bring her to the Aalto Theatre in Essen for a production DIE ZAUBERFLÖTE, to the Chemnitz Opera House for LA BOHEME and to the Munich State Theatre am Gärtnerplatz for ALCINA.

 At the occasion of the season opening 2018/19 the Austrian director Magdalena Fuchsberger performed SIMON BOCCANEGRA at the Hagen Theatre (dramatic composition Francis Hüsers) and Uwe Schweikert wrote in the opera magazine OPERNWELT: ‚This is one of the best Verdi productions, I have seen in the past few years at a German opera house.
 Hagen definitively is worth a visit! ‚ .
 In the Yearbook 2019 of OPERNWELT she was nominated Best Young Talent because of her radical perspective on Verdi’s Simon Boccanegra.‘